kwhite2/git/lessons.md

 If you see output like this, go back to your new repository page in the browser and click the `Refresh` button.
 You should see your `syllabus.md` file on GitHub!

+## Review
+We have covered the basic steps of creating a file and tracking changes within a file on your local machine and on GitHub.

+This have involved coordinating across three different environments, so let's go through that one more time.
+Note that this process is very slightly different.
+I'll highlight it when it comes up.

+To start, let's add something to our syllabus.
+Another week of materials or a new reading.

+Save that file.

+Use `git add` via the command line to stage the file - tell Git what document you want it to pay attention to.

+Use `git commit` via the command line to save the changes you've just made as a snapshot or new version of you file.
+Remember to heed to -m and include a message about the change you just made.

+So far, we have not done anything with GitHub or on the Internet.
+We have used Git, installed on our local machine, to save a version of file as it stands how.
+We could stop here if we only had an interest in using Git for version control.
+But if we also wanted to use GitHub to back up our files, or to share our project with a team or publicly, we want to upload, or push, that repository to GitHub, which is accessible view the Internet.

+Use `git push origin master` to push that file to your repository on GitHub.
+After refreshing the webpage, your file should appear online.
+The difference I noted above appears here.
+Note the absense of the `-u` flag from the command.
+That flag established the connection between the repository on your local machine and on GitHub.
+After that, it knows where to push so it doesn't need that indication.

+## Challenge

+Challenge yourself by going the process a few more times by adding additional readings and weeks of course material.

+Also try creating a new file and adding an assignment.
+Rewrite the assignment using Markdown, or edit and add in the markers.
+Go through the process of staging and commiting that file, and pushing it to your repository on GitHub.

 # Cloning

 **Cloning** a repository means making a copy to work on locally.
 When you clone a repository from GitHub, information about where it was cloned from will automatically be added to your local version.
 This means that commands like `git push` will work without adding additional information.